-During business hours, vendor vehicles (such as licensed distributors) would use the available parking spaces located closest to the access-controlled vendor entry, which would be the entry along the west side of the building.
-There are at least five parking spaces located directly in front of the vendor entry that are less than five feet away which (as conditioned) would be used as the designated loading/unloading areas.
-There would be security cameras installed on the building's exterior by the vendor entry to ensure camera coverage of the entire parking lot.
+During business hours, vendor vehicles (such as licensed distributors) would use the available parking space located closest to the access-controlled vendor entry.
+There are five parking spaces located in front of the vendor entry door that are less than five feet away which (as conditioned) would be used as the designated loading/unloading areas.
 Prior to arriving, the licensed distributor would provide a window of delivery time so that security personnel could ensure a loading space is available.
-The applicant also owns and operates a licensed cannabis distribution business that would provide cannabis products for this retail storefront location.
-As such, the applicant would be able to have more control over the distribution delivery times to ensure there are no impacts to traffic flow and parking.
+There would be security cameras installed on the exterior by the vendor entry to cover the entire parking lot.

 Vendors would only be allowed to enter the premise while accompanied by an employee with the proper security credentials.
 In addition, a security guard would monitor the vendor vehicle until the loading/unloading activity has been completed and the vehicle departs the facility.
-As conditioned, the access-controlled vendor entry door, path of travel, and vehicle loading/unloading area would be under camera surveillance at all times.
+As conditioned, the access-controlled door, path of travel, and vehicle loading/unloading area would be under camera surveillance at all times.